ebanner/gmail-auto-archive-daily/README.md

 ## Summary

-I'm experimenting with archiving my email inbox every day.
+I'm experimenting with auto-archiving my email inbox every day.
 I think it will give me the feeling of a "fresh start" each day.

 I'll probably check the archive first thing in the morning too, just to see if I missed anything.